cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 The element's `class` attribute in the example above is annotated with the names of Tailwind helper selectors.
 The Tailwind transformation involves including Tailwind's helper selectors (like `text-3xl` or `px-2`) in the app's deployed CSS.

-## Creating Web Components with Lit
+### Creating Web Components with Lit

 There are a number of third party libraries that extend Web Components.
-They include [Stencil](https://github.com/ionic-team/stencil), [Lightning Web Components](https://github.com/salesforce/lwc), [WebC](https://github.com/salesforce/lwc) and [Enhance](https://enhance.dev/).
+They include [Stencil (soon to be Web Awesome)](https://github.com/ionic-team/stencil), [Lightning Web Components](https://github.com/salesforce/lwc), [WebC](https://github.com/salesforce/lwc) and [Enhance](https://enhance.dev/).
 But [Lit](https://lit.dev/) (formerly Polymer) is the granddaddy of them all and probably the most used lib, so that's the library I'm going to cover.

 Modern Lit uses decorators to define and register a Web Component.
 By doing this, they remove a lot of the boilerplate required to create a web component.
 The `customElement`, `property` and `properties` decorators are the most common [Lit decorators](https://lit.dev/docs/components/decorators/) used.

 Unfortunately, browsers do not support decorators at this point even though they are at [Stage 3 in the TC-39 standardization process](https://github.com/tc39/proposal-decorators).
 In order for Lit decorators to work, you need to [transpile the Lit code](https://lit.dev/docs/tools/publishing/#publishing-modern-javascript).

 One way to do the transpilation is to [use Vite as is shown in this repo](https://github.com/bluwy/create-vite-extra/tree/master/template-deno-lit-ts).
-I really didn't want to get into another build process besides that one used by Fresh, so I decided to create a couple of Lit components without decorators.
+I really didn't want to get into another build process besides that one used by Fresh, so I decided to create a few Lit components without decorators.

 You create a Lit web component by creating a JavaScript or TypeScript that extends `LitElement`.
-Here's an example of a Lit counter component that has the same functionality as the counter component of a newly created Deno Fresh application using the :
+Here's an example of a Lit counter component ([source code](https://github.com/cdoremus/fresh-webcomponents/blob/main/components/wc/LitCounter.js)) that has the same functionality as the counter component of a newly created Deno Fresh application.
+Here's what it looks like:
 ```js
 export class LitCounter extends LitElement {
   static #INITIAL_COUNT = 3;